athangk/my-tic-tac-toe/README.md

 # Simple tic tac toe with react

-A simple tic tac toe with react hook, typescript and automation tests included.
+A simple tic tac toe with react hook, typescript and automation tests.

 ## Available Scripts